CrypticButter/snoop/README.md

 (>defn add [x y] ...)
 ```

+The schema specified with `m/=>` will be ignored if any schema is specified within the function body.

 ### Inside the function body:
 ```clojure
 (>defn add [x [y z]] ;; You can still use destructuring